oserr/itemcatalog/README.md

 # ItemCatalog

 A basic [Flask][1] web app with a database backend that allows users to create basic profiles and then create categories with items.
-The point of the application is not to be interesting, but rather to excercise web development with an SQL database.
+The point of the application is to excercise web development with an SQL database.

 ## Prerequisites